abgoyal/docker-retag/readme.md

 # Remote Image Retag (`docker-retag`)

-`docker-retag` is a lightweight, single-purpose CLI tool and GitHub Action to efficiently point a "floating tag" (like `:production` or `:staging`) to a new image manifest in a remote registry.
+`docker-retag` is a lightweight, single-purpose CLI tool and GitHub Action to point a "floating tag" (like `:production` or `:staging`) to a new image manifest in a remote registry.
 It performs this operation without pulling the image locally.

 It is idempotent, fast, and designed for CI/CD automation.